top of page

 Braiding Sweetgrass Robin Wall Kimmerer lovely stories, lovely writing, lovely attitude; writes as a Native- American and as a PhD biologist; goes over the importance of an honorable harvest, as well as the benefits of examining gratitude; also mixes in ramifications of American genocide; the best kind of slow book

-Carbon Detox George Marshall my previous favorite; fantastic at explaining how to integrate the scientific, the personal, and the political; not easy to get a copy of and a bit dated (2007); the only book I'd seen where someone speculated a guess at a tons-of-pollution-per-human-death ratio
+Carbon Detox George Marshall my previous favorite; fantastic at explaining how to integrate the scientific, the personal, and the political; not easy to get a copy of and a bit dated (2007); the first book I'd seen where someone speculated a guess at a tons-of-pollution-to-human-death ratio

 Choked Beth Gardiner "Life and breath in the age of air pollution"; exposes how people are currently suffering and/or dying worldwide; admits that her flying habits create pollution; puts a focus on local pollution